opensas/openshift-play2-computerdb/README.md

-Play framework 2 computer-database sample application with mysql
+Play framework 2 computer-database sample <applet></applet>lication with mysql
 ============================

 This project just takes the computer-database sample project and modifies it to work with mysql database.